 Introduction

 The findings of Study 1 indicated that showing participants how long they go away for on average reduced the duration of interruptions, and made people more accurate and faster in completing a routine data entry task.
-The focus of the study was on measuring the effect of time feedback on interruption durations and task performance, but it did not look at people’s experience in using the tool.
+The focus of the study was on measuring the effect of time feedback on interruption durations and task performance, but it did not look at people’s experience in using the tool in support of their actual work activities.

-Study 2 therefore aimed to investigate the applicability and use of the notification for people’s own data entry work.
+Study 2 aimed to investigate the applicability and use of the notification for people’s own data entry work.
 Nine office workers were asked to install and use a browser extension which, through a notification, showed how long on average they switch away from a specific task.
 After two weeks, they were interviewed on their experience in using the tool.
 The interviews aimed to explore if and how the extension could help people in managing interruptions, and being more focused on their work.

 Method